-Fults Hill Prairie Nature Preserve Trail is a 1.6 mile lightly trafficked loop trail located near Prairie du Rocher, Illinois that features a river and is rated as moderate.
+Fults Hill Prairie Nature Preserve Trail is a 1.4 mile lightly trafficked loop trail located near Prairie du Rocher, Illinois that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is best used from March until December.
 Dogs are also able to use this trail but must be kept on leash.

 Did some field work here as a graduate student.
 The first part is a steep nearly vertical climb but it's rolling hills once you're on top of the bluffs and among the prairies.
 You get a great view of the Mississippi flood plain and local farmland.

 First part is steep climb, but then is flat.
 Great Trail!